What do subway riders want?

-For our first five surveys, we used 1996 — our first year for calculating MetroCard Ratings — as a baseline.
-As we said in our 1997 report, our ratings “will allow us to use the same formula for ranking service on subway lines in the future.
-As such, it will be a fair and objective barometer for gauging whether service has improved, stayed the same, or deteriorated over time.”
+For our first six surveys, we used 1996our first year for calculating MetroCard Ratingsas a baseline.
+As we said in our 1997 report, our ratings will allow us to use the same formula for ranking service on subway lines in the future.
+As such, it will be a fair and objective barometer for gauging whether service has improved, stayed the same, or deteriorated over time.

-However, in 2001, 2003, 2004, 2005, 2008, 2009 and 2010, transit officials made changes in how performance indicators are measured and/or reported.
+However, in 2001, 2003 and 2004, transit officials made major changes in how the performance indicators are derived.
 The Straphangers Campaign unsuccessfully urged MTA New York City Transit to re-consider its new methodologies, because of our concerns about the fairness of these measures and the loss of comparability with past indicators.
 Transit officials also rejected our request to re-calculate measures back to 1996 in line with their adopted changes.
-As a result, in this report we were forced to redefine our baseline with current data, and considerable historical comparability was lost.
+As a result, we were forced to redefine our baseline with 2004 data, and as a result much historical comparability has been lost.

 Why does the Straphangers Campaign publish a yearly report card on the subways?

 For riders and officials on lines receiving a poor level of service, our report will help them make the case for improvements, ranging from increases in service to major repairs.
-That’s not just a hope.
-In past years, we’ve seen riders win improvements, such as on the B, N and 5 lines.
+Thats not just a hope.
+In past years, weve seen riders on some of the worst lines demand and win improvements, such as on the B, N and 5 lines.

-For those on better lines, the report can highlight areas for improvement.
-For example, riders on the 7 — now a front runner in the system — have pointed to past declines and won increased service.
+For those on better lines, the report will either highlight areas for improvementor spark discussion on what constitutes decent service.
+For example, riders on the 7 once the best line in the system have pointed to the lines slipping and won increased service.

 This report is part of a series of studies on subway and bus service.
-For example, we issue annual surveys on payphone service in the subways, subway car cleanliness, and subway car announcements, as well as give out the Pokey Awards for the slowest city bus routes.
+For example, we issued annual surveys on payphone service in the subways, subway car cleanliness, and the pace of bus service.